 Diet should consist of foods that are not warm or soft, or high in calories and fat.

-Diet should consist of a large proportion of vegetables and leafy greens, supplemented by high-quality pellets (preferably organic) to ensure proper nutrients.
-You can supplement this with some grains, like barley, buckwheat, rye, amaranth, quinoa, millet (except wheat, white rice, and corn).
+So, in order to minimize hormonal feelings, diets should consist of a large proportion of vegetables and leafy greens, supplemented by high-quality pellets (preferably organic) to ensure proper nutrients.
+You can supplement this with some grains, like buckwheat, rye, amaranth, quinoa, millet (except wheat, white rice, and corn).
 Grains should be boiled for a few minutes and left to sit and soak up the water.
 They will still be a little crunchy and cooled when served (thus, not soft or warm).
 For more information, see our "Veggie and Grain Mix Recipe."

-Berries like blueberry, raspberry, and acai berry can be used as treats.
+Berries like blueberry and acai berry can be used as treats.
 Seeds and nuts should be given very sparingly and only as treats.
 Avoid sweet fruits like apple and grapes.

 Food should not appear to be plentiful and should take effort to find.